Carrie Chapman Catt: At Iowa State University

+Iowa State University named a street, Carrie Lane Court, in Catt's honor.
 As early as 1974, the Government of the Student Body passed a resolution requesting that the new physical education building be named for Catt.
 The naming committee chair opposed the idea, stating he did not want a "Catt House" on campus.
-In 1990, Iowa State University announced that it was renaming the Old Botany Building as Carrie Chapman Catt Hall and the building was dedicated in 1995 after a $5 million renovation.
+In 1990, the university announced that it was renaming the Old Botany Building as Carrie Chapman Catt Hall and the building was dedicated in 1995 after a $5 million renovation.
+Naming the building after Catt engendered controversy, with some in the university community objecting to the naming because they said Catt was a racist.
+In March 2021, the university announced the formation of the Committee on the Consideration of Removing Names from University Property that was considering the renaming of Carrie Chapman Catt Hall.
+On August 31, 2023, the Committee issued its draft report and initial vote.
+The committee initially recommended retaining the name of the building.
+After a sixty-day public comment period, university president Wendy Wintersteen formally accepted the recommendation that the name of Carrie Chapman Catt Hall not be changed.

 In 1992, Iowa State University established the Carrie Chapman Catt Center for Women and Politics.
 The Catt Center conducts research on women in politics, with a special emphasis on Iowa, and promotes civic engagement on campus and in the community.
 The Catt Center instituted its Carrie Chapman Catt Prize for Research on Women and Politics in 1995 and in 2006 the College of Liberal Arts and Sciences added the Carrie Chapman Catt Public Engagement Award to its roster of alumni awards.

-Catt’s language referencing race and white supremacy led to controversy at Iowa State during the Catt Hall dedication in October 1995.
-The controversy was sparked by an article in Uhuru, a student publication of the Black Student Alliance, which charged that Carrie Chapman Catt was a racist.
-This article led to the September 29 Movement, named for the date the article was published, and its activists called for several reforms, including renaming Catt Hall.

-The Uhuru article depended heavily upon theologian Barbara Hilkert Andsolsen's "Daughters of Jefferson, Daughters of Bootblacks:" Racism and American Feminism, which compared the racial characterizations of Elizabeth Cady Stanton, Anna Howard Shaw, and Catt.
-At the same time, Andolsen concluded, "Nonetheless, Stanton, Shaw, and Catt were also women of integrity who had a genuine commitment to the struggle for the recognition of the rights of all women.
-In my judgment, these women did not passively condone Southern segregation practices and actively manipulate racist ideology solely, or even primarily, because of personal bad intentions.
-These white women suffrage leaders made their strategic choices to use racist ideology to their own advantage within the context of a racist society that put intense political pressure upon them.
-In a racist society these women had severely limited choices.
-They did, however, have the option of actively resisting racism, although at the likely cost of a significant delay in obtaining woman suffrage."

-In September 1997, Iowa State student Allan Nosworthy announced he was initiating a hunger strike.
-He listed eight demands, including increased funding for the cultural studies programs, the creation of an Asian/Asian American Studies program, renovation of Morrill Hall for a multi-cultural center, recruitment and retention of LGBT faculty, and to rename Catt Hall.
-The controversy abated for a time beginning in 1998 after a study group formed by the Government of the Student Body could not reach a consensus on whether to rename the building.